nivlekv/freelance_management/README.md

 # freelance_management

+This project is using Microsoft .NET 8.0 and MySQL to develop

-This project will start Swagger For Test the API input
+After project run will start Swagger For Test the API input

 A fictional company, CDN - Complete Developer Network is going to build a list of freelancers.